TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    .. method:: update(*others)
                set |= other | ...

-      Update the set, adding elements from all others.
+      Update the set, adding elements kutoka all others.

    .. method:: intersection_update(*others)
                set &= other & ...